Profession Calculators

 Accuracy and Disclaimer

-Asphalt tonnage estimates depend on mix design, aggregate type, and actual compacted density.
-Material costs fluctuate with oil prices and regional supply.
-This calculator provides estimates for planning purposes.
-Obtain quotes from your local asphalt plant and paving contractor for project-specific pricing.
+Asphalt tonnage estimates depend on mix design, aggregate gradation, and actual field-compacted density.
+Material costs fluctuate with petroleum prices and regional supply.
+This calculator provides planning estimates only.
+Obtain a quote from your local asphalt plant and confirm mix density with your plant ticket before finalizing your order.